 The artist zen monk Myō Ōn offers these notebooks in hopes that the freedom, spontaneity and openness of wu wei will be contagious so that the blank pages and empty spaces in each book will prompt a collaborative, free, and harmonious response.
 Please use them freely for all kinds of wandering and play.

-ORDERING A NOTEBOOK: Due to the free nature of these notebooks, they are available in either the small, large, or extra format.
-I will "choose" one for you in a free way.
-The pictures shown are only representative examples
+ORDERING A BOOK: Due to the free nature of these notebooks, they are available in either the small, large, or extra format.